MaksimDzhangirov/backendBankExample/docs/part55-eng.md

 }
 ```

-Then in the map object I'm gonna set the priority of the `critical` queue
+Then, in the map object, I'm gonna set the priority of the `critical` queue
-to 10 and that of the `default` queue to 5.
+to 10, and that of the `default` queue to 5.

 ```go
 func NewRedisTaskProcessor(redisOpt asynq.RedisClientOpt, store db.Store) TaskProcessor {